mmistakes/jekyll-theme-skinny-bones/CV/index.md

 * 2006, Mar. – 2011, Apr.
 Doctoral student, Department of Sociology, University of Gothenburg, Gothenburg, Sweden.

 ### Visiting positions
-* 2015, Sept. – 2016, Apr.
+* 2015, Sept. – 2015, Dec.
 Fielding School of Public Health, University of California, Los Angeles, the United States.
 * 2015, Feb. – 2015, Sept.
 Department of Economics, The New School for Social Research, New York, the United States.
 * 2013, Sept. – 2015, Jan.
 The Max Planck Institute for the Studies of Societies, Cologne, Germany.
 * 2012, Mar. – 2012, Apr.
 Townsend Center for International Poverty Research, University of Bristol, the UK.